rthombs/xtasysum/README.md

 `CSDOpt(string asis)` passes options to `xtcse2`.

 `cips(numlist integer min=2 max=2)` reports the Pesaran (2007) panel unit-root test in the presence of cross-sectional dependence.
 This is a wrapper of the `xtcips` program (Burdisso and Sangiácomo 2016).
 When specified, the first integer refers to the maximum number of lags included in the test, and the second number is the autocorrelation order used in the Lagrange multiplier test (see `xtcips`).
+When `nogen` is specified, test results correspond to the original variable.

 `CIPSOpt(string asis)` passes options to `xtcips`.

 `NOgen` does not create partial sums for the variable.
-This option cannot be combined with threshold.
+This option cannot be combined with `threshold` or `fdm`.
+This option is useful if the partial sums have already been created or you are interested in examining the original variable.

  # Example